Maik3345/projex-toolbet/README.md

 To use the command you need to have the `CHANGELOG.md` file in the root of the project, the command will update the changelog file with the latest changes in the current branch or with the provided content.

-## Setup husky in your project
+## Setup conventional commits in your project

-The command `projex git setup husky` allows you to setup husky in your project, check the usage of the command:
+The command `projex git setup conventional` allows you to setup conventional commits with Husky, Commitlint, and a CHANGELOG.md file in your project.
+Check the usage of the command:

 ### Create a basic git files